 I kept my app public so others could view the source code and included a link to the Jupyter Notebook used to develop the functions and models within my retirement simulator.

-I created a custom GIF of the retirement app in Adobe Premier Pro and included this MP4 version to allow pausing.
+I created this custom GIF in Adobe Premier Pro and included this MP4 version to allow pausing.

 Creating your first Streamlit App